Kendal

 Cumbria

-Gable end view showing decorative windows (detailed above) The ground floor window, seen above, appears to be a replacement for a door, which can still faintly be seen, now bricked up, and with a scrap of wooden lintel still embedded in the stonework.
+The ground floor window, seen below, appears to be a replacement for a door, the arch of which can still be seen over the top of the window and a later door.
+This later door can also still faintly be seen, now bricked up, and with a scrap of wooden lintel still embedded in the stonework.
+As this, probably the original door way, is now bricked up, we will probably never know if there are further draw bar slots securing this entrance.

-Cornelia Nicholson, in his fantastic book "The Annals of Kendal" makes mention of this hall.
+Cornelius Nicholson, in his fantastic book "The Annals of Kendal" makes mention of the hall.
 He notes that the hall "lays in the shadows of Hesfell Nab" and that "it was once a place of considerable importance."
-The hall belonged to the Briggs family, who were cousins of the Philipsons, who held Hollin Hall near Crook, which also dates from the 16th century.
-The Phillipsons were staunchly Royalist, and during the English Civil War, the Briggs family (who were Parliamentarians) frequently clashed.
-After the war, the Phillipsons stripped their cousins, the Briggs, of all their Kendal possessions, including Helsfell Hall.
+He goes on to tell us that the hall belonged to the Briggs family, who were cousins of the Philipsons, who held Hollin Hall near Crook, which also dates from the 16th century.
+The Philipsons were staunchly Royalist, and during the English Civil War, the Briggs family (who were Parliamentarians) frequently clashed.
+After the war, the Philipsons stripped their cousins, the Briggs, of all their Kendal possessions, including Helsfell Hall.
 The hall was emptied of all its furnishings and left derelict.
 It was only listed (Grade II) in 1984, seemingly after years of confusion over which of the three Hesfell Halls was the original and older.
-Even though it now has this 'protection' (for what it's worth) the hall is still in danger of complete collapse.
-Indeed, the two later additions at the far end of the hall have both lost their roofs, as well as portions of the supporting walls.
-The main body of the hall is also starting to lose part of its roof, although this demise seems to be only in its early stages.
+The hall was, in recent years, consolidated and repaired.
+All damaged pointing was replaced.
+Damaged portions of the roof were replaced and the derelict contemporary additions were removed and rebuilt.

 Post a Comment